 ResponsiBank Coalition released a list of banks that contribute in financing the fossil fuel industry in Indonesia.
 According to the research findings, during the past 10 years, from 2004 to 2014, total credit and guarantee for companies in renewable energy rose from $ 95 billion to $119 billion.
 However, this amount is far less than financing for fossil energy that rose 10-fold to US $ 1,023 billion.

-“The study was conducted by analyzing financing trends in 75 financial institutions for fossil fuels sector such as coal, oil and gas, also for renewable energy companies such as solar panels, solar power, wind turbines and geothermal,” said Secretariat Coordinator ResponsiBank, Rotua Nuraini Tampubolon in Jakarta last week.
+"The study was conducted by analyzing financing trends in 75 financial institutions for fossil fuels sectors such as coal, oil and gas, also for renewable energy companies such as solar panels, solar power, wind turbines and geothermal," said ResponsiBank's Secretariat Coordinator, Rotua Nuraini Tampubolon in Jakarta last week.